-Here you have electronics connected to a sensor.
-You can find many types of sensors on the market – capacitive, piezo-electric, resonant silicon, and more.
-I’ll tell you how it works using the capacitive sensor as an example.
-It’s the most common, although that doesn’t make it the best.
+Like other transmitters, a pressure transmitter consists of electronics connected to a sensor.
+You can find transmitters with many types of sensors on the market – capacitive, piezo-electric, resonant silicon, and more.
+This article will focus on the capacitive sensor, as it is the most common, although that doesn’t make it the best.

 Using a local setup or a handheld, you can adjust the transmitter, changing information like the unit, measuring range, and output.